 You’ve stumbled out of bed, ready to put on the pot of coffee that will bring you to life, when you step into a cold puddle left by your puppy.
 Potty training a youngster can be difficult, especially if you have no idea where to begin.
 Here are some tips to get started with potty training, provided by pets.webmd.com.

-If your puppy is between 12 and 16 weeks old, they are ready to start potty training!
+In most cases, your puppy is ready to start potty training as soon as you bring them home.
 Potty training typically takes four to six months, which means you’ll be spending a lot of time outside with your pup as they get used to this new system.

 Define a space